apache/arrow-cookbook/python/source/io.rst

 Saving Arrow Arrays to disk
 ===========================

-Apart using arrow to read and save common file formats like Parquet, it is possible to dump data in the raw arrow format which allows direct memory mapping of data from disk.
+Apart from using arrow to read and save common file formats like Parquet, it is possible to dump data in the raw arrow format which allows direct memory mapping of data from disk.
+This format is called the Arrow IPC format.

 Given an array with all numbers from 0 to 100